top of page

 And we all have them, no matter our race, culture, circumstances, somewhere way back in our bloodline

-we will find them, those that sat around the flame!
+we will find them, those ancestors who sat around the flame!

 Circle is one of the elements of our collective consciousness that connects us all.